 Ive never done salt before and ive always been curious. i have a 25 gallon tank im wanting to convert from fresh to salt. i need help tell me the basics, the dos, the donts, and what all i will need to purchase as well as weekly maintenance. i just want a simple tank with some anemonies corals and some clowns if possible at that size. basically all i have for this tank right now is an incandescent hood and an aquaclear 20. will i need a specific filter will i need anything else different.

-ookay. basically i just need to know what i have to buy and what i dont cause i know some stuff is optional i know i need good lights and live rock as well as a powerhead and a filter do you need a skimmer or is it just optional which items are the ones you really need basically ill start with those and then work my way into purchasing all of it.
+ookay. :D basically i just need to know what i have to buy and what i dont cause i know some stuff is optional i know i need good lights and live rock as well as a powerhead and a filter do you need a skimmer or is it just optional which items are the ones you really need basically ill start with those and then work my way into purchasing all of it.

 Your best choice may to to buy a salt water tank and livestock already running so you can just move it complete.